People arriving from Ukraine - risk and need: public protection guidance

 It is important any carers of someone in hospital and/or community team care are supported to understand the mental health care and treatment process and options in Scotland.
 Importantly, they should be supported to understand that as carers in Scotland they have access to a carer’s rights framework and a carer’s assessment.

-It is likely that arrivals from Ukraine, including children and adults, have had lengthy journeys and may have suffered trauma and loss.
-Early arrivals have been described as exhausted, suspicious of authority and uncertain about their destinations.
+People arriving from Ukraine, including children and adults, have often had lengthy journeys and may have suffered trauma and loss.
+People have been described as exhausted, suspicious of authorities and uncertain about their destinations.

-A visit should be undertaken after the matching process (with consent) to revisit the questions on the welcome checklist (see welcome checklist and screening form in the supporting documents of this guide) and to undertake any additional assessment of need or risk.
+At least one welfare visit should be undertaken after the guest has arrived (with consent) to revisit the questions on the welcome checklist (see supporting documents) and to undertake any additional assessment of need or risk.

 Local authorities should consider who is best placed to undertake this visit; it is recommended that it is someone with relevant experience in resettlement, family support, social work or social care.